kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring/gather-your-information.md

 Kwasi's process was efficient.
 He had a clear sense of his purpose, did his research to determine what he needed in order to accomplish his purpose, and gathered the needed pieces efficiently.
 On the other hand, John wasted a lot of time wandering aimlessly, he gathered his ingredients before he knew what ingredients were actually required, and he didn't even check that he had the neccessary tools to complete the task until the very end.
 As a result, he didn't accomplish his goal of cooking dinner.

+In order to be more like Kwasi, and less like John, it is important that you know your purpose for writing, and start gathering your information before your start drafting.

 ---

 ### Benefits of Gathering Information When Planning